Yatung: 1905–1950

 From 1905 onwards, Yatung functioned as a trade agency for traders from British India, taking over the functions of Old Yatung, which was never used by the British again.
 Chinese customs office was still at Old Yatung and goods coming via Jelep La were checked there.

 Scholars note that the new trade agency did not bring any significant improvements to trade, which remained at roughly Rs.
 30,000 level.
 The Chinese amban in Lhasa posted a deputy at Yatung, who is said to have been obstructive of trade relations.

 In 1910, China's assistant amban at Chamdo, Zhao Erfeng, arranged an effective Chinese invasion of Tibet.
 The Dalai Lama escaped from Lhasa in the nick of time and made his way to Yatung, where he received British protection.
 Chinese officials came here to negotiate with the Dalai Lama.
-But he declined their entreaties and moved on to Sikkim, where he stayed until the Chinese power was exhausted in Tibet.
-Chinese garrisons were posted at Yatung and other key locations of Tibet, and the powers of the Tibetan officials were stripped.
+But he declined their entreaties and moved on to Sikkim, where he stayed until Chinese power was exhausted in Tibet.
+In the interim, Chinese garrisons were posted at Yatung, and the powers of the Tibetan officials were stripped.

 Not long afterwards, China underwent the 1911 Xinhai Revolution, and the Chinese garrisons at Yatung and Gyantse became mutinous.
-Their commander, General Chung Ying, overthrew the amban and declared himself the successor, claiming to act on behalf of the new Republic.
+Their commander, General Chung Ying, overthrew the amban and declared himself the successor, claiming to act on behalf of the new Chinese Republic.
 The amban's officials then sought refuge from the British trade agent.
-But the troops were out of control and the Tibetans in open rebellion.
+But the troops were out of control and the Tibetans were in open rebellion.
 Soon, the troops, and then the General, fled Tibet, through Yatung and Sikkim.
 British India gave them safe passage to China.

 David MacDonald, a British officer with Lepcha heritage, worked as the trade agent at Yatung from 1909 to 1924.
 The post was combined with that of Gyantse trade agency till 1936, after which British India appointed Norbu Dhondup.
 Sonam Tobden Kazi took up the post in 1942 and served till the end of British Raj in 1947.